-Google Tag Manager is a tool that allows you manage and deploy marketing tags (snippets of code or tracking pixels) without having to modify or update code in the backend of a website.
+Google Tag Manager is a tool that allows you to manage and deploy marketing tags (snippets of code or tracking pixels) without having to modify or update code in the backend of a website.

 Marketers will connect their Google Analytics account to Tag Manager and have Tag Manager send page view data back to Google Analytics.
 This circumvents the need to add separate analytics tracking scripts to each page and allows for the management of tracking events in a single location.